"When I was a little girl, Nolan liked to say that this world has no natives, which means it belongs to everyone."

 Cybernetics Eat Your Soul: There seems to be the belief that one of the reasons Indogenes are so emotionless is because they've got a lot of cybernetic implants.

 The Volge in the pilot get points for recognizing that a tower with something glowing on top placed directly in their path is probably bad, and ordering it shot down.
-They lose points for not trying hard enough (they shot at it once then ignored it), allowing it to go off and destroy them.
-They they did have an excuse: their leader was the one who recognized the danger, and he was killed.
+However, they lose points for not trying hard enough (they shot at it once then ignored it), allowing it to go off and destroy them.
+Although they did have an excuse: their leader was the one who recognized the danger, and he was killed.

-Stahma is the real brains of the Tarr family (although Datak isn't exactly an idiot) and seems to always know how to leverage a situation for maximum advantage.
+Stahma is the real brains of the Tarr family (although Datak isn't exactly an idiot, he is brash and impulsive) and seems to always know how to leverage a situation for maximum advantage.
 She is also more perceptive and culturally-aware than Datak.

 Pol Madis' comments to Dr. Yewll suggest she did some unpleasant things during the Pale Wars.
 She's also apparently a former member of whatever group ex-mayor Nicolette is in.